 - Marketing (menu, left) – explore various marketing and advertising channels, including email marketing

-- Analytics (menu, left) – understand visitor behaviour on your site, including cart abandonment
+- Analytics (menu, left) – understand visitor behavior on your site, including cart abandonment

 It's a good idea to bookmark this page as you will be using it all the time.
 Even once the store's setup phase is complete, this page also provides a great overview on how well your store is performing – customers, orders, earnings, etc.